 "Analyze each application and identify the best path forward"

 Phil explains that his team has simplified the process of evaluating an application’s worth to a question of either “Retain” or “Retire”.
-In particular, if an application is retained, this means that it indeed provides a new capability or addresses a gap; if retired, this is often due to either duplication or standardization.
+If an application is retained, this means that it provides a new business capability or addresses a gap; if retired, this is often due to either duplication or standardization.

 Atlassian + LeanIX

 - Phil’s team at Atlassian uses LeanIX to perform the above evaluations of acquired applications by setting subscriptions to build awareness and engage the broader EA team.